OHDSI/TheBookOfOhdsi/DataAnalyticsUseCases.md

 Population-level estimation and patient-level prediction overlap to a certain extent.
 For example, an important use case for prediction is to predict an outcome for a specific patient had drug A been prescribed and also predict the same outcome had drug B been prescribed.
 Let's assume that in reality only one of these drugs is prescribed (say drug A) so we get to see whether the outcome following treatment with A actually occurs.
 Since drug B was not prescribed, the outcome following treatment B, while predictable, is "counterfactual" since it is not ever observed.
 Each of these prediction tasks falls under patient-level prediction.
 However, the difference between (or ratio of) the two outcomes is a unit-level *causal* effect, and should be estimated using causal effect estimation methods instead.

 \BeginKnitrBlock{rmdimportant}<div class="rmdimportant">People have a natural tendency to erroneously interpret predictive models as if they are causal models.
 But a predictive model can only show correlation, never causation.
-For example, diabetic drug use might be a strong predictor for myocardial infarction (MI), because diabetes is a strong risk factor for MI.
+For example, diabetic drug use might be a strong predictor for myocardial infarction (MI) because diabetes is a strong risk factor for MI.
 However, that does not mean that stopping the diabetic drugs will prevent MI!</div>\EndKnitrBlock{rmdimportant}

 ## Limitations of observational research

 There are many important healthcare questions for which OHDSI databases cannot provide answers.
 These include:

 - Causal effects of interventions compared to placebo.
 Sometimes it is possible to consider the causal effect of a treatment as compared with non-treatment but not placebo treatment.
-- Anything related to over-the-counter medications
+- Anything related to over-the-counter medications.
 - Many outcomes and other variables are sparsely recorded if at all.
 These include mortality, behavioral outcomes, lifestyle, and socioeconomic status.
 - Since patients tend to encounter the healthcare system only when they are unwell, measurement of the benefits of treatments can prove elusive.

 ### Missing data

 Missingness in OHDSI databases presents subtle challenges.
 A health event (e.g., prescription, laboratory value, etc.) that should be recorded in a database, but isn't, is "missing."
-The statistics literature distinguishes between types of missingness such as "missing completely at random", "missing at random", and "missing not at random" and methods of increasing complexity attempt to address these types. @perkins2017principled provide a useful introduction to this topic.
+The statistics literature distinguishes between types of missingness such as "missing completely at random," "missing at random", and "missing not at random" and methods of increasing complexity attempt to address these types. @perkins2017principled provide a useful introduction to this topic.